elipec8/r6marketplace-helper/README.md

 # Rainbow 6 Siege Marketplace Trade Manager

-This is app, which collects data about all items on marketplace and utilize it to user’s advantage, able to automatically create/update/cancel trade orders on user’s account.
+This is app, which collects data about all items on Marketplace and utilize it to User’s advantage, able to automatically create/update/cancel Trade
+Orders on User’s account.
 Requires from end user only his Ubisoft Account’s credentials, specification of items to be managed and boundaries for manager, which can be configured for each item separately.
 &nbsp;